Wi-Fi class

 Antenna type

 WiFi USB sticks can be equipped with either internal antenna that of external antennas.
 Devices equipped with internal antennas are certainly more "comfortable" (especially for transport) and less bulky, however they generally offer worse reception than external antennas.
 This last solution, in particular, can come in handy if the router signal, in the place where you intend to use the key, is not particularly strong.
-Finally, external antennas can be fixed removable ("Detachable" or not from the key), e directional omnidirectional (which receive / transmit signal with priority from one direction, or from all).
+Finally, external antennas can be fixed o removable ("Detachable" or not from the key), e directional o omnidirectional (which receive / transmit signal with priority from one direction, or from all).

 The power of the antennas is expressed in dBi, the gain in decibels compared to an isotropic antenna: in general the higher the dBi gain, the better the signal reception, however its quality can be influenced by many other parameters.
 In other words, it is a parameter to keep in mind when choosing your key, but not the only influential!